yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-02/facilitator/README.md

 # Facilitators Guide: Classes, Inheritance, Functional Programming

+## Learning Objectives
+**Students will be able to ...**

+* create npm scripts for automating command line tasks
+* nd function context with `call`, `apply`, and `bind`
+* handle thrown errors through the use of `try` and `catch`
+* interpret the different types of errors in Javascript
+* describe the difference between a constructor function and a factory function
+* identify and explain the qualities of imperative and functional code
+* implement a functional, array-like, list with `map`, `filter`, `reduce`, and `forEach` methods

 ## Preparation
 * Have a solid grasp on scope and context.
 We're not going too deep into `call`, `apply`, `bind`, but having a good grasp on these topics will allow for a smooth demo of how you can pass `this` around.
 * Understand how to throw and trap errors and exceptions.